ignite/web/packages/template/README.md

-## App UI Boilerplate
+## App UI Template

-Cosmos DAAP boilerplate.
-Created as a boilerplate to help you easly bootstrap yours app and check the `@starport/vue` components overview and docs.
+[Vue.js](https://vuejs.org/)-based web app template for your Cosmos SDK blockchain.
+Use it to quickly bootstrap your app.
+Check out components in `@starport/vue` and the docs to learn more.

 ## Project setup